 Reconvened Task Force

-As of July 1, 2019, with support of the Governor and Legislature, the FWC-FWRI reconvened the Harmful Algal Bloom Task Force.
+In August 2019, with support of the Governor and Legislature, the FWC-FWRI reconvened the Harmful Algal Bloom Task Force.
 Consistent with the Governor's direction, the HAB Task Force has adopted an initial short-term top-priority focus on issues associated with red tides caused by Karenia brevis.
 The Task Force will work closely with the Florida Department of Environmental Protection Blue-Green Algae Task Force and Mote Marine Laboratory’s Florida Red Tide Mitigation and Technology Development Initiative to address HAB information needs and research gaps.
 Visit the Task Force webpage for more information on current membership and activities.

 To view past reports of the HAB Task Force and learn more about related HAB initiatives visit the Scientific Products page.